alansf/grax-salesforce/README.md

 # GRAX Salesforce SDK

-The [GRAX](https://www.grax.io/) Salesforce SDK uses you Salesforce instance(s) to build and synchronize your enterprise graph.
-The power of your enterprise graph is the extensibility, flexibility, and fluidity to continually extend micro events to measure causality.
+[GRAX](https://www.grax.io/) Salesforce SDK uses your Salesforce instance(s) to build, power, and synchronize your enterprise graph.
+The power of your enterprise graph is the extensibility, flexibility, and fluidity to relate micro events to measure and correlate causality.
 Everything from multi channel marketing events, buying pattern awareness/alerts, to recognizing risks in customer service patterns.
 It all starts with building your base graph from Salesforce and extending.
 1 click install below.

 ---------------------------------------------------------------------------------------------------------
 ## Installation